Women's rights in Myanmar

 Women living in Myanmar continue to face barriers to equality.
 After forty years of isolation, myths about the state of women's rights in Myanmar (Burma) were centered around the conception that Burmese women face less gender discrimination and have more rights than women in surrounding Southeast Asian nations.
 After Myanmar opened its borders in 2010, gender discrimination began to be seen by the international community.
-Currently, a variety of organizations--both domestic and international--strive to educate people that this is a misconception to better make strides towards protecting women's rights in Myanmar.
+However, women in Myanmar are experiencing danger, persecution, and a decline of freedoms since the 2021 coup.
+Since the junta took hold of the government, there have been over 1,000 confirmed murders of women by the military, and over 5,000 arrests.
+Currently, a variety of organizations—both domestic and international—strive to educate people that this is a misconception to better make strides towards protecting women's rights in Myanmar.

 Myanmar's legal framework, traditions, and religious beliefs protect women's rights.
 However, many concepts of the traditional role of women continue to keep women in Myanmar from gaining advancement.
 Traditionally, a woman in Myanmar is responsible for her family's well-being, while the husband earns the income for the household.
 Women continue to remain underrepresented in government positions, and women living in rural areas of the country face fewer opportunities for advancement than women in more urban areas of the country.
 Additionally, women belonging to ethnic minority groups face added discrimination and barriers to access, particularly those who are not Buddhist.

 Governmental strides towards women's equality have been made, particularly in establishing institutional agencies to address women's representation.
 Additionally, there have been changes centering general women's rights and women's representation.
 Despite this, there are still large cultural barriers, as well as additional disparities in access for women who are rural or ethnic minorities.